-The Fashion Marketing and Retail Design course will introduce you to the expanding range of communication methods used in fashion marketing.
-You’ll also explore the importance of brand identity, changing consumer markets and the role of fashion in society.
-You can engage with industry through live briefs and your year 2 work placements or opt for the sandwich year, making your study relevant to current and future fashion industry practice.
-You can also work with major brands on live projects, giving you valuable industry experience.
+You can engage with industry through live briefs and work placements, giving you valuable industry experience.
 Previous partnerships have included Motel Rocks, John Lewis and Topshop.
 You could also take part in national and international trips to cities known for their cutting-edge approach to fashion and retail (additional costs apply).
 Past visits have included London, New York, Copenhagen and Los Angeles.

 The Fashion Marketing and Retail Design degree will introduce you to the expanding range of communication methods used in fashion marketing.
 You’ll also explore the importance of brand identity, changing consumer markets and the role of fashion in society.